Lotan-Raz/Proving-Cutoff-Bounds-for-Safety-Properties-in-First-Order-Logic/README.md

 python src/mypyvy.py verify-cutoff examples/cutoffs/TreeTermination.pyv
 ```

-The tool automatically detects the given cutoff and μ-update, then validates the seven verification conditions.
+The tool automatically detects the given cutoff and encoding of a size-reducing simulation, then validates the seven verification conditions.

 The expected output is: